 The simple answer is yes – but Mediators are not qualified to give legal advice or draw up legal documents, only Solicitors can do this.

-They can assist you by way of reaching an agreement with another party which then needs to be bought to us to complete the agreement.
+They can assist you by way of reaching an agreement with another party which then needs to be brought to us to complete the agreement.

 Yes, you can run both matters side by side.